gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

   - Oncoming bots freeze, pivot, hurry away
   - "What dd you do?"
   - The Gears: "I turned off the shielding device.
 Central can now see the Prosecutors."
+    - Gumption: "They'll be crushed!"
-  - "Sacrifices are necessary."
+    - The Gears: "Sacrifices are necessary."

-- Episode 9: The Sleepers
+- Episode 9: Specimens
   - The foursome hides in a nearby building
     - Can see the battle outside (details)
     - Shaper Leaf is not doing well